 WHAT IS DATA MANAGEMENT IN LAYMAN’S TERMS?

-Data Management is a term that can be interpreted in various ways.
-Its definition ranges from being used as a term for data sources, storage, connectivity, transfer, transformation, and modelling, but also less technical terms like governance, security, or cataloguing.
+Data management is a term that can be interpreted in various ways.
+Its definition ranges from use for data sources, storage, connectivity, transfer, transformation, and modeling to less technical terms like governance, security, or cataloguing.
 So, what is it?
 Well – all of the above.
-Data Management describes the collection, refinement, and provisioning of data.
+Data management describes the collection, refinement, and provisioning of data.
 It includes everything that has to happen between the creation of a data point and that data being made available in an appropriate form for consumption by data analytics, data science, artificial intelligence, operations research, and other advanced computing practices.

 WHY IS DATA INTEGRATION RELEVANT?

 Spoiler alert: Speed is what is important here.

 One key component of data management is data integration.
 The value of datasets is vastly increased if they are enriched with context, especially across system boundaries.
 If we can, for example, integrate the information of inbound shipments with metadata from the port of origin, shipping line, container master data, handling equipment parameters, and other sources, we can start to form the digital twin that is quickly becoming a focal point of many ports and terminals around the world.

 The availability of associated information with regard to every part of port and terminal operations would incredibly increase transparency and control, and provide the best foundation for making insight-based, split-second decisions.
 Speed is crucial.
 Insights, in retrospect, can be helpful in refining processes, but they don’t help you identify problems in real time and certainly don’t give you data-based options for resolving the issues.